dohalloran/IRTools/README.md

 chr1	IR_annotation	constitutive_junction	        3660632	3660632	   . 	-	  .	   constitutive_junction_type "5'_splice_junction"; constitutive_junction_number "001"; downstream "constitutive_intronic_region_number 001"; gene_id "Xkr4"; upstream "constitutive_exonic_region_number 001"
 ```

+### quant

+#### `Arguments`
+**-q/--quant-type {IRI,IRC}**

+IR quantifiation types: intron retention index (IRI), intron retention coefficient (IRC).
+DEFAULT: "IRI".

+**-i/--alt-file ALTFILE**

+Input RNA-Seq alignment file.
+If IR quantifiation type is "IRI", the input file can be BAM or BED file.
+If IR quantification type is "IRC", the input file can only be BAM file.

+**-p/--read-type {paired,single}**

+"paired" is for paired-end data and "single" is for single-end data.
+DEFAULT: "single".

+**-f/--library-type {fr-unstranded,fr-firststrand,fr-secondstrand}**

+Library type.
+DEFAULT: "fr-unstranded" (unstranded).
+Use "fr-firststrand" or "fr-secondstrand" for strand-specific data.

+**-u/--map-file MAPFILE**

+Mappability score bigWig file (depends on species,
+                        sequence length of RNA-Seq library, etc).
+Or specify a
+                        species (i.e. hg19 or mm9) for which a default
+                        annotation file (default for 50 bps of single end RNA-
+                        Seq library) can be downloaded and used.
+If specified,
+                        mappability will take into account.

+**-e/--species {hg19,mm9}**

+Specify a species for which integrated IR annotation
+                        GTF file can be used.
+<br>Note: -e and -g are mutually exclusive
+                        and one is required.

+**-e/--species {hg19,mm9}**